“Nothing-NOT a conversation, NOT a handshake or even a hug establishes friendship so forcefully as eating together!”

 Good Day Chow Down Fans,

-A building with a tree in front of itToday I want to discuss a little house with lots of old world charm, a great atmosphere, fantastic interior colors with plenty of great Chinese dishes to choose.
-This beautiful chic paradise goes by the name of Cannon Chinese Kitchen.A plate of food on top of a table.
+A red and green logo of the symbol for tiktok.Today I want to discuss a little house with lots of old world charm, a great atmosphere, fantastic interior colors with plenty of great Chinese dishes to choose.
+This beautiful chic paradise goes by the name of Cannon Chinese Kitchen.A red and green logo of the symbol for tiktok.

 Cannon Chinese Kitchen was built and designed in an old home on the South Side close to Magnolia Ave. on Cannon Street.
 It has an excellent old school paint job and is filled with colorful wallpaper, chairs, and decor.
 The owners left all the rooms intact, so when you’re inside the restaurant, it feels like you’re in a home of sorts.